 When you choose to buy at market, that means you’re taking the current market price.
-For example, if the current market price is $1,000 per Ether coin, you’re going to pay $1,000.
+For example, if the current market price is $1,000 per Ether coin, that’s the price you will pay.

 Now let’s look at an example of buying Ether at market.

 Looking at the above screenshot, you can see I’ve selected to buy at market.
-That’s the big purple square that says “Buy (Market)”.
+That’s the big purple square in the top left that says “Buy (Market)”.

 On the far right you can see a list of sellers with coins on the market.
-They cheapest seller is $516.11 per Ether token, which makes that the market price.
+They cheapest seller is $516.11 per Ether token – that is considered the market price.

 Since we’re buying at market price, we don’t have to wait.
-Simply proceed with the order and you’ll have your Ethereum deposited into your account in a few seconds.
+Simply proceed with the order and it will execute right away.
+You’ll have your Ether deposited into your account in a few seconds.

 Now let’s see what a Limit Buy looks like.

-When we do a Limit Buy, basically we are saying that the market price is too expensive right now, but if the market price reaches $X (i.e. our limit price), we would like to buy.
+With a Limit Buy, basically we are saying the market price is too expensive right now, but if the market price reaches $X (i.e. our limit price), we would like to buy.
 So let’s say we don’t want to buy Ethereum at $500, but we’d be happy to buy it at $450.
 Here’s what we do.